Best apps to install first

 The app is not the travel plan.
 It is the tool that makes the plan less annoying.

-PriorityApps or sourcesUse them for
+PriorityApps / sourcesUse them for

 Essential for most tripsGrab, Gojek, Google Maps, WhatsApp, airline appCity rides, routing, hotel or driver messages, flight changes and arrival logistics